meichthys/foss_photo_libraries/readme.md

 # Free and OpenSource Photo Libraries

-I've been on a quest to replace most of my daily software needs with open-source alternatives.
-One difficulty that has been widely discussed is photo library alternatives to Google Photos and Apple Photos.
-In an attempt to clarify the alternatives I've started the list below:
+There are many great free and open-source alternatives to paid photo libraries.
+This project aims to track and compare the feature set between the many different options.

 ## Comparison